Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 1. Select a notification channel to receive the alerts and add a message that should come with the alert.
 1. Click *Test Alert* to test the alert to make sure it is working.
 1. When you are done configuring any other settings, click the save icon in the top right corner to save the alert.

+<h2>Alert on Low Free Space</h2>

+Knowing how much free space is left in a cluster is very important, and in many cases it is useful to have an alarm that will alert when free space gets too low.
+In this example we will create a graph to show free space remaining and set an alarm to alert if it gets too low.

+1. Create a new graph as demonstrated in the previous examples.
+1. For the query, enter the following:
+    `qumulo_free_bytes / qumulo_capacity_bytes * 100`
+    This will show the amount of free space left in the cluster as a percentage of the total capacity, so an empty cluster would be 100% free space, and a full cluster would be 0%.
+1. Create a new alert.
+You can call it something like "Free Space Low".
+1. Set the conditions for the alert to be `avg()` is below 10.
+This means that the alarm will go off if the cluster averages below 10% free space over the period of time specified in the *For* field.
+1. Enter the notification channel you want alerts to be sent to as well as a message.
+1. Finish any other configuration you want to do with the graph or the alert, then click the save icon in the top right corner.